DrRetro2033/Reyveld/README.md

 # What is Arceus?

-Arceus is a WebSocket based server that uses Lua 5.3 to give developers the power of version control, hex editing, and more packed into a tiny package.
+Arceus is a WebSocket based server that uses Lua 5.3 to give developers the power of version control, hex editing, and more packed into a tiny and simple package.

 ```lua
 local skit = SKit.create("...", {